 i-STEM at College of Southern Idaho

-This year the i-STEM Institute at College of Southern Idaho (CSI) in Twin Falls will be June 15-18, 2020.
+The i-STEM Institute at College of Southern Idaho (CSI) in Twin Falls has been postponed until June 2021.
 Over these four days, participants attend a workshop strand, participate in general sessions with keynote speakers and network with other educators.
 Participants leave with a kit of materials related to the workshop strand they attend, ready to implement what they have learned into their teaching environments.
 This professional development opportunity is open to formal and informal educators.